suryata/bambangshop/README.md

 ### Mandatory (Publisher) Reflections

 #### Reflection Publisher-1
 1. In the Observer pattern diagram explained by the Head First Design Pattern book, Subscriber is defined as an interface.
-Explain based on your understanding of Observer design patterns, do we still need an interface (or trait in Rust) in this BambangShop case, or a single Model struct is enough?
+Explain based on your understanding of Observer design patterns, do we still need an interface (or trait in Rust) in this BambangShop case, or a single Model struct is enough?<br/>

 Dalam pola desain Observer, objek yang disebut Subscriber biasanya mewakili entitas yang menerima pembaruan dari subjek ketika terjadi perubahan.
 Penerapan pola ini dalam bahasa pemrograman seperti Rust sering kali menggunakan trait untuk mendefinisikan interface Subscriber.